 Two References - Online (or Mailed)

 - *After submitting your online application, you will be able to directly email your references to request a recommendation

 Statement of Intent - Online

-- Two-page, double-spaced, typewritten statement discussing your academic and/or research background, your career goals, your personal philosophy related to your area of study, and how Niagara University's program will help you meet your career and educational objectives (Please include your name, program of interest, and anticipated entry term in the header of the document)
+- Two-page, double-spaced, typewritten statement discussing your academic and/or research background, your career goals, your personal philosophy related to your area of study, and how Niagara University's graduate program will prepare you to meet your career and educational objectives (Please include your name, program of interest, and anticipated entry term in the header of the document)

 Resume and/or Experience Profile - Online (Optional)